Kenneth Roberts: a mixed race British pathfinder at the Battle of Arnhem

 Building on the information found in records and books, Chamion then began to search more widely for additional information to supplement Kenneth’s story.
 Discussions on the forum WW2 Talk about the presence of Black British and mixed race soldiers in the war linked to an excellent overview of their presence at Arnhem from Wargaming Girl, who has discovered several other Black and mixed race soldiers who fought there.
 Interestingly, she notes that in the military, the nickname ‘Darkie’ also appears to have been given to white soldiers.

-Using some of the images of Kenneth that appeared on the forums, an image search then led to a wonderful discovery: a personal account of Kenneth and his family from his nephew, Les Roberts (whose father was Kenneth’s brother, Leslie).
-Provided to Stoke Museums, Les’s account not only contains information about Kenneth’s boxing career, but also sheds light on how Kenneth was killed at Arnhem - by helping save a friend who was still on the bridge.
+The second is a written account of the Roberts family from Kenneth's nephew, Les Roberts also provided to the Potteries Museum & Art Gallery.
+Les’s account too contains information about Kenneth’s boxing career and sheds light on how Kenneth was killed at Arnhem - by helping save a friend who was still on the bridge.

 Hidden in plain sight